 - FULL LINEUP/SCHEDULE

 - LODGING DISCOUNT

 - PADDLEBOARD DEMOS

 - THE ARTISTS

-Sol Slam is a family-oriented day fest led by a night of jams from some of Charleston’s finest and their northeastern friends.
+Sol Slam is a family-oriented day fest led by a night of jams from some of Charleston’s finest and their friends to friends across the country (Carolinas to California).
 Music starts at 9pm Friday night and 1pm Saturday afternoon.
-A portion of the proceeds from Sol Slam will be donated to Surfers Healing.

 9:00pm Doors open

 1:00-1:30pm Sol Driven Train Kids Show (Outside Stage)

 5:40-6:40pm Danielle Howle & Jordan Igoe (Outside Stage)